kalebpederson/nunit.dependencyinjection/Readme.md

 descriptive and self-explanatory, unfortunately many of the test runners hide error messages that occur while setting up the test.
 Suggested steps:

-1. If possible, run the test using `dotnet test` as it will include the full exception and stack trace.
+1. Verify that all the steps required to setup dependency injection for the given type discoverer have been performed.

-1. Verify that all the steps required to setup dependency injection have been performed.
+1. If possible, run the test using `dotnet test` or the native NUnit test runner as they provide better error information, such as the full exception and stack trace.